TheGreenOfficial/TheGreenOfficial/readme.md

 ## 🕵️ Current Focus

 - Exploring more **hacking + programming**
-- Doing **web CTFs**, trying to do **bug bounty**
+- Doing **web CTFs**, Participating in **bug bounty**
-- Want to become expert in penetesting -> web, linux, win & AD services
+- Aim to become expert in penetesting -> web, linux, win & AD services with my some programming hobbies(Kernels, compilers) & low level stuffs..
-- Just a continuous learner with a deep obsession for cybersecurity...
+- Just a continuous learner with a deep obsession for cybersecurity/h@cking...

 ---